-English 9 Honors - extension (may be scheduled concurrent with duled concurrent with Course Level: 010
+English 9 Honors - extension (may be scheduled concurrent with

 English 9)

 Prerequisite: None Grade: 9

 This class, designed as an extension for students who demonstrate proficiency in reading and writing, supplements the core English program for grade 9 with additional literary works, writing assignments, and projects.
 This upper-level English class is an extension of the English 9 class; students in both levels are in the same class at the same time.
 Students choose whether or not to opt in to the Honors level at the end of the first unit of study.